Latest on EOSE — daily note, press, SEC filings & Frontier in one feed

 Sources:

-P/S compressed from 189× (FY20 SPAC peak) to ~12× on FY25 revenue.
+From bubble-era multiple to real revenue: P/S compressed from 189× (FY20 SPAC peak) to ~12× on FY25 revenue.
 The next leg comes from FY26 guidance ($300–400M) and Frontier-driven backlog conversion.
 Scenario analysis frames FY2028 outcomes against a $4.50 share-price anchor.

 Price-to-sales multiple